Morpho-lang/morpho/help/errors.md

 [taghydrglbnds]: # (hydrglbnds)

 This error occurs when phi is outside bounds in a Hydrogel calculation.
 This is a warning.

-## EquiElArgs
-[tagequielargs]: # (equielargs)

-This error occurs when EquiElement receives invalid arguments.
-It allows 'grade' and 'weight' as optional arguments.

-## GradSqArgs
-[taggradsqargs]: # (gradsqargs)

-This error occurs when GradSq receives invalid arguments.
-It requires a field as the argument:

-    var func = GradSq()
-    func.total("invalid") // Causes 'GradSqArgs'

-## NmtcArgs
-[tagnmtcargs]: # (nmtcargs)

-This error occurs when Nematic receives invalid arguments.
-It requires a field as the argument:

-    var func = Nematic()
-    func.total("invalid") // Causes 'NmtcArgs'

-## NmtcElArgs
-[tagnmtcelargs]: # (nmtcelargs)

-This error occurs when NematicElectric receives invalid arguments.
-It requires the director and electric field or potential as arguments (in that order).

 ## SclrPtFnCllbl
 [tagsclrptfncllbl]: # (sclrptfncllbl)